Using a Tarp as Shelter

 A common mistake when learning knots is to look at an instruction video and make the knot 2-3 times until you get it right.
 A week later in the bush, you will have forgotten it and make the "something" knot, which may or may not hold the night, but your morning will be ruined when packing up the camp.

-To really learn the knots, keep practicing until you can't get it wrong.
+To really learn the knots, keep practising until you can't get it wrong.
 In the comfort of your home, it's easy to forget what darkness, rainfall, and hunger do to your cognitive performance.

 Choosing the tarp size